robahall/robahall.github.io/_posts/2018-01-13-Performing-ANOVA-Analysis.md

 </script>

+# Outline

+*What is ANOVA
+*Experimental Set-Up
+*Exploratory Data Analysis
+*Setting up data set in Python
+*Degrees of Freedom
+*Sum of Squares
+*Mean Square Values
+*F-Value and Testing our Hypothesis
+*Conclusions

-### What is ANOVA?
+# What is ANOVA?

-Analysis of Variance is exactly as its name states.
+Analysis of Variance is analyzing the variance between different treatments.
 The statistical test is called a one-way-ANOVA due to only one factor.
 When setting up an experiment, there will be different treatments or levels within that factor and then repeats within those treatments.
 ANOVA looks at how the data varies between different treatments (the between), within those treatments (the random error) and the total variation.
 The averages and sum of squares are calculated and then a ratio of the variances is computed.